KiranAutiDevops444/OIP-Internship/README.md

 1. Enter the temperature value
 2. Select the input temperature unit
 3. Select the output temperature unit
-4. Click the *Convert* button to see the result
+4. Click the *Convert* button to see the result.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------